costa-rica/whatSticks08/readme.md

 ## Installation
 This requires:
-1. download/install ws_module (config and models) into your env
+1. download/install ws_module (config and models) into your venv
 2. config json file with api keys (I can provide if you contact me)
 3. download this repo
 4. python run from inside web/